 Payment for School Meals

 We are a cashless school office, so parents pay electronically using credit or debit cards.
-If you are unable to make payments online you can continue to make cash and cheque payments at the office.

 If you do not have credit on your child's dinner account then you must provide packed lunches for them.